 - sexy V or scoop neckline

-- off the shoulder neckline
+- off-the-shoulder neckline

 - cold-shoulder neckline